f1ac0/Dual-USB-Controller-adapter/README.md

 # Dual USB Controller adapter
 This project is an interface board to connect two USB controllers to the DB9 controller ports of an Atari ST/Amiga system.
-Supported USB devices : mouse, keyboard, Xbox 360 gamepad ; other HID controllers should also work but button placement is device dependant.
+Supported USB devices : mouse, keyboard, wired xbox360 and PS3 gamepad ; other HID controllers should also work but button placement is device dependant.
 Composite devices are not supported.

 This is a sequel to the USB Controller adapter project : it provides two USB ports and requires less components.